 The MSPCA Boston Animal Care and Adoption Center receives several stray animals each week.
 In Massachusetts, stray dogs are required to be held for 7 days.
 However, there is no "stray holding period" law for other animals, including cats.
 The best way to find your pet is to contact us as soon as you notice your pet missing.
 The MSPCA Boston Animal Care and Adoption Center receives stray animals from all over Massachusetts, so please call us even if you don't live in the Boston area.

 To report a lost or found pet, please fill out the appropriate form below or leave a message on our lost animal hotline 617-524-5678.
 This voicemail is checked at least twice a week.
 You can also come in anytime during our opens hours to see if your pet was brought to us or fill out a lost report with a description of your missing animal.
 We are open Tuesday - Friday 2pm-6pm and Saturday - Sunday 11am-4pm.

 Please be prepared to leave the following information about your pet when you contact us.
 The more information we have on your pet, the better we are able to match stray animals that are brought or reported to us with your missing pet.

 After contacting us Take the Following Important Steps

-4) Post fliers in the area you last saw your pet.
-Check out our lost pet flyer template for an example of what information to include.
+5) Post fliers and make posters in the area you last saw your pet.
+Click here for an example of what information to include.
 Print the flyers with a color photo.
 The bigger the poster/flyer size, the better and make sure to post flyers at eye level.

-5) Tell your neighbors and mail carrier – make sure you give them a copy of lost pet flyers you made.
+6) Tell your neighbors and mail carrier – make sure you give them a copy of lost pet flyers you made.
 If you are missing an

 8) Search on Craigslist - some finders of pets post pictures of found pets on craigslist - be sure to search the website regularly.